 The consequences can last a lifetime.
 The Adverse Childhood Experiences (ACE) Study has shown the progression from childhood trauma to social, emotional, and cognitive impairment, adolescent risk behaviors, and adult illness and disability to premature death.

 In response to this heartrending need, the DRC launched the Homeless Children Victims Advocacy Project in 2017 to provide trauma-informed services that promote recovery and resilience for children experiencing homelessness.

 The Homeless Children Victims Advocacy Project is designed to help homeless children up to age 17 rebound from victimization or exposure to violence by expanding counseling and therapeutic services for those who have been the victims of domestic violence, child abuse, sexual assault or other violent assault.
-It will use a Trauma Informed Care (ITC) model to provide counseling and therapeutic interventions designed to help children build coping skills, improve communication skills, develop closer relations with caring, competent adults, and raise self-esteem.
-The program will also assist parents with education on the effects of trauma on children, parenting skills, family enrichment activities, and referrals, resources and linkages with other social service agencies to help stabilize the family.
+It uses a Trauma Informed Care (ITC) model to provide counseling and therapeutic interventions designed to help children build coping skills, improve communication skills, develop closer relations with caring, competent adults, and raise self-esteem.
+The program also assists parents with education on the effects of trauma on children, parenting skills, family enrichment activities, and referrals, resources and linkages with other social service agencies to help stabilize the family.